 Jets trade Darrelle Revis to Buccaneers

-Weeks of speculation about the star cornerback's future ended Sunday when the New York Jets traded the three-time All-Pro to the Bucs in exchange for the 13th overall pick in this week's NFL draft and another selection next year.
+The Buccaneers made a bold move to fix the NFL's worst pass defense Sunday, acquiring star cornerback Darrelle Revis from the New York Jets in exchange for the 13th overall pick in this year's draft and another selection next year.

 "I been sitting around for the last hour trying to figure out what to say to the Jet Nation & I came up with this," Revis wrote on Twitter.
 "The six years I played for the New York Jets were unbelievable.
 I put my body on the line everyday & did everything could to help the team win.
 I experienced a lot & & learned a lot.
 The memories I had in New York I will keep dearly to my heart.